The coaching industry can seem shade at times with sharks in the water

 You need to go shake things up.
 Shake up your life.
 Learn something new.
 Take some action.
 Get feedback.
 Repeat.
 Again and again and again.

-I thought that what I wanted to say about the bitter taste I had from coaching, life coaches, and self-help would get in the way of people seeing me as someone that truly wanted to help people so they wouldn’t have to experience the darkness and absolutely terrifying slog that I went through.
+I thought that what I wanted to say about the bitter taste I had from coaching, life coaches, and self-help would get in the way of people seeing me as someone who truly wanted to help people so they wouldn’t have to experience the darkness and absolutely terrifying slog that I went through.
 I don’t know what people will think.
 But that’s okay.
 I need to write this and share it: I don’t love the idea of the manipulative marketing around the coaching industry, the “cookie-cutterness”, the “religious-cult-y” vibe that it has in some places, and coaches who are just coaching coaches to make money or take advantage of those that need help.

 Here’s how this frustration started: I was frequenting some self-help communities to check them out, where people were genuinely struggling with a problem, and they would post about it.
 And every one of the reply comments went something like this: “Hey I’m actually a coach that helps people with this.
-You need to do XYZ, visualize success and say affirmations.
+You need to do XYZ, visualize success, and say affirmations.
 Actually I just sent you a DM.”
 Every.
 Single.
 One.
 Sharks in a blood-red ocean.
 It was a feeding frenzy.

 Maybe I’m just being cynical.